If you are having problems figuring out how to get inspiration for painting, this quote by Chuck Close says it all:

 Tip: it is not as difficult as you think to learn how to draw.
 I have never come across anyone, who, given the right method, couldn’t learn how to draw reasonably well in about a week.
 So don’t let that put you off.

 Expanding your artistic horizons

-Another way to get inspired is simply to look at a lot of great art.
+Another way to get inspiration for painting is simply to look at a lot of great art.
 A lot of great art however is not necessarily well known.
-Sometimes a new teacher, who is knowledgeable in painting can introduce you too new artists.
+Sometimes a new teacher, who is knowledgeable in painting can introduce you to new artists.

-To get more inspiration for your painting, you can visit museums.
-When you visit a museum, if available, it is a good idea to take opportunity of special exhibitions that focus on just one, or two, artists, and that explore their work in more detail.
+When you visit a museum, it is a good idea to take opportunity of special exhibitions that focus on just one, or two, artists, and that explore their work in more detail.

 This way you get to learn about their struggle, and how they developed their artistic ideas.
 You can also often see how they approached the same subject from different angles, which can also give you new ideas, as well as some inspiration for tackling a subject in which you are interested, but in a different way from the way you had been tackling it before.

 Here is a video of me visiting the Petit Palais in Paris, and explaining how various master artists created organizational structures in their paintings.